Elements and Properties#

 Elements are the building blocks of a layout.
 Anything that is seen on a card is an element.
 These are the available types of elements.

-• circle and ellipse - both names are used for the same element.
-A basic circle or ellipse.
+rect- a rectangle, with or without rounded corners.circleandellipse- both names are used for the same element.
+A basic circle or ellipse.line- a line.

 Composite Properties#